oboehmer/CLEUR20-CXTA/docs/01-basic.md

     Should Contain   ${output}    Cisco IOS XE Software, Version 99999999
 ```

-re-run the test, and re-examine the log.html created to see how robot highlights the error(s).
+re-run the test (alternatively, run 01-show1-fail.robot which already has this change), and re-examine the log.html created to see how robot highlights the error(s).

 ## Test Suite Setup/Teardown